MJ141592/WhatsappControls/README.md

-# WhatsApp Controls
+# WhatsApp Controls (slim)

-Automates WhatsApp Web with Selenium and plugs into LLMs (OpenAI/Anthropic) to help reply to chats and maintain simple signup lists.
+Automates WhatsApp Web with Selenium and plugs into Anthropic to help reply to chats and maintain simple signup lists.

 Important notes
 - This codebase was largely vibe‑coded with supervision and subsequent edits.
 It currently has bugs and very messy code, but works for me using Anthropic's API for answering messages automatically, and automatically signing up for an event in a certain groupchat.